 - Second hand – Whenever you need something, try to first look at second-hand stores or flea markets.
 You will be surprised how many cool things you can find, for a much cheaper price!

 - Eat local & plant-based food – Plant-based foods have the lowest impact on our planet.
 It’s a fact!
 Additionally, locally grown food has a smaller effect, too, since the food didn’t travel from the other side of the world.

 Overall, these are just a FEW things you can do.
-I have a whole article that will give you 29 ideas on how to help the environment by reducing your carbon footprint:
+I have a whole article that will give you 15 (easy) ways to be more sustainable.